marydodo/bolt-by-marydodo/bolt/keymaps/marydodo/README.md

-# marydodo customm layout with rgb layers
+# marydodo custom Bolt layout with rgb layers
 ## Hello there!
 This is my personal keymap for the Lazydesigners' Bolt keyboard.

 ### Included: